nvaccess/addon-datastore/README.md

 ### Layout

 Root directory of repository:
- - readme.md - A guide for submission
+ - `readme.md` - A guide for submission
- - addons/owner1/repo1.commits
+ - `addons/owner1/repo1.commits`
- - addons/owner1/repo2.commits
+ - `addons/owner1/repo2.commits`
- - addons/owner2/repo3.commits
+ - `addons/owner2/repo3.commits`

- - addons/nvaccess/nvda-ocr.commits
+Example for the NV Access addon, 'NVDA - OCR': `addons/nvaccess/nvda-ocr.commits`

 Contents of a `*.commits` file, is a (newline separated) list of git SHAs, one for each commit which could be available in the store.
 This is intentionally a very simple format to maximise the ease of editing, and minimise the risk of format corruption.